vonvoo/vonvoo.github.io/_posts/2023-04-05-Digital-Asset-Fragility.md

 ###### The relatively common events from above are the same.
 ###### Recovery process:
-Purchase a cheap cellphone with Emergency Cash.
+Purchase any cellphone with Emergency Cash.
+You have the liberty to purchase a phone of any available platform (Android, iOS, etc) because your data is Platform Independent.

 Install and log into Bitwarden and as expected, it is prompting for a 2FA code.
 Since this is the planned [Disaster Recovery Scenario](https://docs.vonvoo.com/en/latest/password%20manager%20continued.html "Disaster Recovery Scenario"), you have the Bitwarden Recovery Code printed on the back of your laminated Emergency Card in your wallet and travel belt.
 Log into Bitwarden in the browser and enter the Recovery Code to temporarily disable 2FA.
 Now log into the Bitwarden app on the phone.